© 2026 Visit San Antonio. All Rights Reserved.

 San Antonio's Black Heritage

-Starting with the Spanish exploration of Tejas, through the fight for independence statehood, to the present day, African descendants are contributors to the region’s history.
+From the Spanish exploration of Tejas to the fight for independence and statehood, and into the present day, African descendants have contributed to the region’s history.
 From involuntary to voluntary migration, the residents of San Antonio include African Americans, African Mexicans, African Indigenous, African Caribbean, and African Natives.

 Historically and currently, African descendants in the region worked as explorers, interpreters, soldiers, settlers, educators, pioneers, ranchers, surgeons, military officers, community advocates, publishers, politicians, preachers, doctors, attorneys, business owners, inventors, scientists, artists, entertainers, and much more!
 We invite you to explore the influence of Africa here in San Antonio year-round.